gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

 docker stop um_container && docker rm um_container

+# Test the realm using the enterprise manager local UI

+/opt/softwareag/UniversalMessaging/java/umserver/bin/nenterprisemgr

+enter the realm for the um container using the nsp://hostname:9000

+You should see the named realm as defined in the Dockerfile - umserver

 # Test the Universal Manager with the webmethods Integration Server

 Assumes the IS agent is running